fbraem/mqweb/api/sub.md

 ## <a name="inquire"></a>inquire
 Get information about one or more subscriptions.
 This action executes the MQCMD_INQUIRE_SUB pcf command.

-The returned JSON object will have a `subs` array.
-When a WebSphere MQ error occurred there will be no `subs` array, but instead an `error` object is returned.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireUrl"></a>URL Parameters
 `/api/sub/inquire/<QueueManager>/<SubName>`